Greek PM promises hefty budget surplus, recovery in sight

 "There must be a minimum of political consensus on the course the country must follow, both among political parties and social partners, for the economy to get on the path of irreversible growth."

-Greece's finance minister said on Thursday that Greece wants to have the next loan tranche of money approved by March.

-"The troika will come in the coming days," Yannis Stournaras said.
-"Our aim is ..to have a deal first and the disbursement by March."

-(Additional reporting by Harry Papachristou and Angeliki Koutantou; writing by Deepa Babington; Editing by Ralph Boulton)
+(Additional reporting by Harry Papachristou; writing by Deepa Babington; Editing by Toby Chopra)